fusonic/amazon-dash-buttons/files/opt/dash-button/scripts/providers/README.md

 The information configured in the providerConfig will be directly forwarded as Arguments to the api.

-All available option for this api can be found on the Slack Homepage [here](https://api.slack.com/methods/chat.postMessage).
+All available option for this method can be found on the Slack Homepage [here](https://api.slack.com/methods/chat.postMessage).

 Here is an example configuration: